 Tight on money, time or space?
 No problem — you can still log a solid workout at home and lose weight as a result.
-But not just any exercise will get you there.
-When looking to lose weight, you'll want to prioritize moves that elevate your heart rate and strengthen your whole body, so you'll burn calories and look leaner.
+To make the host of your home workouts, prioritize moves that elevate your heart rate and strengthen your whole body.

-One great option is high-intensity interval training, which can help you maximize fat burn.
-"If interval training is done correctly, you can get into EPOC (excess post oxygen consumption)," says Mike Vaught, director of personal training at Snap Fitness in Chanhassen, Minn.
+"If interval training is done correctly, you can get into EPOC (excess post-exercise oxygen consumption)," says Mike Vaught, director of personal training at Snap Fitness in Chanhassen, Minnesota.
 "We like to call this the after-burn effect — your body still is burning a high amount of fat calories even though your workout is complete."

 Keep in mind, though, that weight loss isn't just about working out.
-Loads of research (including a 2014 review) shows that long-term weight loss is best achieved with the combination of eating right by cutting excess calories and choosing nutritious foods and staying active.
+Loads of research (including an October 2014 review in the Journal of the Academy of Nutrition and Dietetics) shows that long-term weight loss is best achieved with the combination of eating right by cutting excess calories and choosing nutritious foods and staying active.
 Because as the saying goes, "You can't out-train a bad diet."

 7 of the Best Exercises to Lose Weight at Home